swiftlang/swift/docs/SIL/Instructions.md

     instead of its normal results.

-The final (in the case of `@yield_once`) or penultimate (in the case of `@yield_once_2`) result of a `begin_apply` is a "token", a special value which can only be used as the operand of an `end_apply` or `abort_apply` instruction.
+The final (in the case of `@yield_once`) or penultimate (in the case of `@yield_once_2`) result of a `begin_apply` is a "token", a special value which can only be used as the operand of an `end_apply`, `abort_apply`, or `end_borrow` instruction.
 Before this second instruction is executed, the coroutine is said to be "suspended", and the token represents a reference to its suspended activation record.

 If the coroutine's kind `yield_once_2`, its final result is an address of a "token", representing the allocation done by the callee